johnmarktaylor91/torchlens/README.md

 <img src="images/swin_v2_b_demo.jpg" width="70%" height="70%">

-The goal of TorchLens is to do this for any PyTorch model whatsoever.
+The goal of *TorchLens* is to do this for any PyTorch model whatsoever.
 You can see a bunch of example model visualizations in this [model menagerie](https://drive.google.com/drive/u/0/folders/1BsM6WPf3eB79-CRNgZejMxjg38rN6VCb).

 ## Installation

-To install TorchLens, first install graphviz if you haven't already (required to generate the network visualizations), and then install TorchLens using pip:
+To install *TorchLens*, first install graphviz if you haven't already (required to generate the network visualizations), and then install *TorchLens* using pip:

 ```bash
 sudo apt install graphviz
 pip install torchlens
 ```

-TorchLens is compatible with versions 1.8.0+ of PyTorch.
+*TorchLens* is compatible with versions 1.8.0+ of PyTorch.

 ## How-To Guide

 Below is a quick demo of how to use it; for an interactive demonstration, see the [CoLab walkthrough](https://colab.research.google.com/drive/1ORJLGZPifvdsVPFqq1LYT3t5hV560SoW?usp=sharing).

-The main function of TorchLens is `log_forward_pass`: when called on a model and input, it runs a forward pass on the model and returns a ModelHistory object containing the intermediate layer activations and accompanying metadata, along with a visual representation of every operation that occurred during the forward pass:
+The main function of *TorchLens* is `log_forward_pass`: when called on a model and input, it runs a forward pass on the model and returns a ModelHistory object containing the intermediate layer activations and accompanying metadata, along with a visual representation of every operation that occurred during the forward pass: